• Skip to primary navigation

 Jump to Recipe Print Recipe

-Homemade peanut butter dog donuts with and without peanut butter on top.
+Homemade peanut butter dog donuts and the ingredients to make them.

-overhead view of iced peanut butter dog donuts on a wire rack.
+Homemade peanut butter dog donuts in a donuts and an on a wire rack.

-iced peanut butter dog donuts on a wood board.
+Homemade peanut butter dog donuts on a round wood board.

 FYI – This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Here’s what you’ll need to make the donuts and a little about each one:
+Here’s what you’ll need to make the donuts and each one’s contribution to them:

 • Whole Wheat Flour – Whole grains are a great source of essential vitamins, minerals, and fiber.